 How many times have you ended up in the grocery check out and realized that you forgot your reusable bags so you have to resort to plastic?
 Just like keeping reusable bags in your car helps you remember them on your shopping trips, packing the right items can help you reduce waste on your travels.

-See our eco friendly travel gear packing list for some ideas to help you pack better!
+Read more: Check out our eco-friendly travel gear packing list for some ideas to help you pack better!

 2. Choose companies wisely